BankingofThings/BoT-Android-Things-SDK/README.md

 3. After clonning make the project by clicking, Make Project (Green Hammer).

 4. Open ExampleActivity file (app/src/main/java/io/bankingofthings/iot)
-Fill in your Maker ID and other device related date in the Finn constructor parameters (ExampleActivity.initFinn())
+Fill in your Maker ID and other device related data in the Finn constructor parameters (ExampleActivity.initFinn()).

 #Important
 The last parameter, newInstall, should only be set to 'true' when the Maker ID changes or a new device should be generated (for adding multiple devices on app level).